Scientists comment on Donald Trump appointing Robert F. Kennedy Jr as Health Secretary.

 Prof Sir Andrew Pollard FMedSci FRS, Director of the Oxford Vaccine Group, University of Oxford, said:

-“At this point we don’t know if Robert F Kennedy will be confirmed as US secretary if health, and if he is, which policies he will pursue.
+“At this point we don’t know if Robert F Kennedy will be confirmed as US secretary of health, and if he is, which policies he will pursue.
 However, there is a real concern that his appointment could provide a new platform which he might use to pursue the same anti-science positions on life-saving public health interventions that he has advanced previously, and that he could continue to promote and misrepresent evidence to support spurious claims on vaccines.
 If this makes families hesitate to immunise against the deadly diseases that threaten children, the consequence will be fatal for some.

 “Today, vaccines prevent 3.5-5 million deaths per year globally, and even a small change in confidence will be a disaster for many families.
-However, US policy on immunisation follows advice from the expert American Committee on Immunisation Practices, ACIP, (equivalent to our JCVI in the UK), and vaccines are delivered by doctors who know how important is the shield that they provide to defend the population, which provides some mitigation against headwinds from Washington.”
+However, US policy on immunisation follows advice from the expert Advisory Committee on Immunisation Practices, ACIP, (equivalent to our JCVI in the UK), and vaccines are delivered by doctors who know how important is the shield that they provide to defend the population, which provides some mitigation against headwinds from Washington.”

 Prof Sir Simon Wessely FRS, Regius Professor of Psychiatry, King’s College London, said: